 What if you can’t find the East Indian bottle masala in stores in your country?

-You won’t find the East Indian bottle masala in stores.
-Depending on the country you’re in, you can buy bottle masala from any of the sellers on this list.
+You won’t find it in stores, but you can buy this homemade masala from any of the sellers on this list.
 Or you can Whatsapp Jevayla Ye at +919175191561 (No email, no website) and order using discount code Fugyeah10 for orders above 1 kg.

 How to clean Mutton Paya?